 Collagen peptides were first manufactured in 1947.
 They are derived from connective tissues of meat.
 Then, it goes through a purification process and is broken down into a powder form.
 In the late 1970s, the demand for collagen products grew tremendously.
 Thus, in 1985 the first scientific study was conducted to test out if the hype was real.

-In 2017, the market value for collagen products was 1 billion dollars and continues to increase each year.
+In 2020, the market value for collagen products was over 8 billion dollars and continues to increase each year.